doordeck/doordeck-sdk-java/README.md

-The Doordeck SDK is a singleton that needs to initialized before using it, either in your Application or your MainActivity. firstly, the merhod `initialize` will need to be called with the provided `apiKey`.
+The Doordeck SDK is a singleton that needs to initialized before using it, either in your Application or your MainActivity. firstly, the method `initialize` will need to be called with the provided `apiKey`.
 The 2nd param is optional, and correspond to the theme to use.
 Light or Dark.
 By default the dark theme is used.

 ```